 One Sylvester cartoon has him being beat up by a super-powered mouse in the hold of a ship, which is witnessed from the outside as his body makes impressions on the metal walls.

-This now happens to Homer Simpson in the opening titles of The Simpsons (he's run over by Marge's car in the driveway and thrown through a door).
+This happens to Homer Simpson in the opening titles of The Simpsons from Season 20 onwards (he's run over by Marge's car in the driveway and thrown through a door).

 Blitzwing and Lugnut crash to Earth in the middle of a military aircraft field.
 Blitzwing's falling velocity is apparently so great, he leaves an impression shaped like himself — wings, gun turrets, and all — in the field's concrete runway upon crashing.
 This may be reasonable, in that he and Lugnut, like all Cybertronians, are constructed of alien metals and heavily armored, to boot, though Lugnut leaves no such impression where he lands.

-Similarly, Bulkhead leaves a Bulkhead-shaped hole in the wall when Sari tells him she book an art exhibit for him.
+Similarly, Bulkhead leaves a Bulkhead-shaped hole in the wall when Sari tells him she booked an art exhibit for him.
 Of course, Bulkhead isn't that oblong a shape.

 (the Torso 9000 has gone missing) Ted: But I need my body!
 Its got my arms and legs on it!
 Slick: We'll find it.
 Spin: Yeah, it didn't get up and walk away.
 Dr. Zub: As a matter of fact, Spin, that's precisely what happened. (shows door with Junkman-shaped hole in it)